creation care blog – Reviving Creation

 Twenty-five Episcopal dioceses explore expansive prayers for God’s Creation

-*UPDATE (8/29/23) Two additional dioceses have authorized these prayers, for a total of 27 dioceses: The Rt.
+*UPDATE (10/19/23) Three additional dioceses have authorized these prayers, for a total of 28 dioceses: The Rt.
 Rev. Patrick W. Bell Diocese of Eastern Oregon The Rt.
-Rev. Lucinda Beth Ashby, Diocese of El Camino Real During Creation Season this year, congregations in at least twenty-five dioceses across The Episcopal Church will be trying out fresh ways of praying with and for the natural world.
-A few weeks ago, …
+Rev. Lucinda Beth Ashby Diocese of El Camino Real The Rt.
+Rev. Susan Haynes Diocese of Southern Virginia During Creation Season this year, congregations in at least twenty-five dioceses across The Episcopal Church will be trying out fresh ways of praying with …

 Why we need to preach on creation care